CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-api.md

 # SMTP API

 The SMTPeter service can of course be accessed using the traditional SMTP API.
-SMTP (this stands for Simple Mail Transfer Protocol) is the "language" that email programs use to transfer mail from one computer to the other.
-Because SMTPeter comes with such a SMTP API, you can easily integrate SMTPeter in your existing mail infrastructure, and you can even set up traditional email clients like Outlook, Thunderbird or your mobile devices to send all messages through SMTPeter.
+SMTP is the "language" that email programs use to transfer mail from one computer to the other.
+Because SMTPeter comes with a SMTP API, you can easily integrate SMTPeter in your existing mail infrastructure, and you can even set up traditional email clients like Outlook, Thunderbird or your mobile devices to send all messages through SMTPeter.

 To use the SMTP API there are a few things you need to do.
 First you need to create an SMTP login via the dashboard.
 Make sure to write down your password